watem-sedem/watem-sedem/docs/routing.rst

 If the source pixel is a buffer pixel than two cases are defined:

     1. The considered pixel has a buffer_id.
 This is the outlet pixel of the buffer.
-The default routing algorithm is used on this pixel
+The default routing algorithm is used on this pixel.

     2. The considered pixel has a buffer extenstion-id.
 In this case there is only one target: the pixel within the buffer with the buffer_id (the